cabuelow/mang-qual-models/README.md

 - Sediment variable = amount of sediment available in lower catchment, can be modified by drought, dams, precipitation
 - model is saying that under slr and high sed supply mangroves have 50/50 chance of increasing (prograding) or decreasing
 - if we have an increase in sed to the system (i.e., via extreme rainfall event), model says mangroves have 100% chance of increasing
-- if we have dams and precipiation, what happens? - expect it to not be as much increase with dams

 Notes:
 - coastal squeeze isn't adequately represented in the model - coastal development just directly reduces mangrove forest, doesn't limit its ability to migrate landward with SLR